I love my dogs.

 Nope… Still not capturing it…

 I don’t think there are adequate words to describe what these furry little beasts mean to me.
 But I have a feeling you guys get it.
 They’re like this constant in our lives.
-Amidst the swirling chaos that is work, kids, friends, appointments, deadlines, bills to pay, occasions to remember…. there they are, just being dogs.
+Amidst the swirling chaos that is work, kids, friends, appointments, deadlines, bills to pay, occasions to remember… there they are, just being dogs.
 After a long day of difficult decisions at work, or ferocious toddler tantrums and exploding baby nappies at home, these beautiful souls wriggle up next to me on the couch, thump their tails a few times, and wash it all away with a big sloppy lick to the face.

 My Border Collie, Anika, is 13 years old now, and she’s my best buddy.
-Don’t get me wrong,she’s definitely not perfect.
+Don’t get me wrong, she’s definitely not perfect.
 She has a seriously unhealthy obsession with tennis balls (did I ever tell you guys she can peel one in under 30 seconds?) and a propensity for audible farts that clear the room in an instant.
 And despite being well trained and previously having impeccable manners, in her golden years Annie has come to the conclusion that if it looks like food and she can reach it, it’s hers.
 And she’s not even sorry.

 But who the heck is perfect, anyway?
-The important thing is that this lively, intelligent, and sometimes neurotic dog loves me.
+The important thing is that this lively, intelligent, and sometimes, neurotic dog loves me.
 And it’s breaking my heart to watch her muzzle turn grey and her once glossy coat become the soft, fluffy hair of a senior.
 Every day these things remind me that she won’t be with me forever.

-A bit about aging
+A bit about ageing

-In either case, part of the deal with being alive is getting older, and none of us live forever.
-Except vampires, I’m told.
+In either case, part of the deal with being alive is getting older, and none of us lives forever.
+Except for vampires, I’m told.
 The longest living dog on record is Bluey the Australian Cattle Dog, who died at the grand old age of 29 years, 6 months and 12 days.
 The oldest human was a French lady called Jeanne Calment, who lived 122 years and 164 days.

 Why do Different Species Age at Different Rates?

 Nobody knows, exactly.
 Generally speaking, larger animals live longer than smaller animals.
 An elephant may live 60 odd years, while a mouse is likely to only live for 5.
-The longest lived mammal known is the bowhead whale.
+The longest-lived mammal known is the bowhead whale.
 One of these huge creatures of the sea was reported to live for 211 years!

 Comparing Dogs to Humans

 During their first year of life, dogs pass through sexual maturity and most (but not giant breeds) reach their adult size.
-They are the equivalent to a human between a 10 – 15 years of age.
+They are the equivalent to a human between 10 – 15 years of age.
 These guys are teenagers, so they have a fair excuse if they behave badly!
-After the first year things slow down a little, and rate of aging varies depending on body size.
+After the first year things slow down a little, and the rate of ageing varies depending on body size.